nancynguy/test1/README.md

 ## AI Use Disclosure
 - ChatGPT was used to debug the Mapbox basemap when a layer was not loading correctly.
 - ChatGPT generated the custom SVG ferry icon used for the moving markers and favicon.
 - ChatGPT was referenced to create a structural skeleton for the `about.html` page; however, all written content was original.
-- ChatGPT helped with organizing, formatting, and polishing the README structure.